dongjinkun/COPZoo/readme.md

 # 🦄**NCO-ZooParty**
-- Welcome to the NCo-ZooParty.
+- Welcome to the NCO-ZooParty.
 - The full name of **NCO** is **N**eural **C**ombinatorial **O**ptimization.
 - The repository is devoted to sharing advanced and lasted papers that solve challenging Combinatorial Optimization Problems.
 # 🐯Biography